Employment OS for your Business

 What are the sectors affected by NZ budgets?

+All sectors of New Zealand can be affected by government budgets, both directly and indirectly.
+That includes the private sector, as well as any specific industries.
 The directness of a government budget towards different sectors varies year on year.
 Often the announcements will single out specific sectors, such as the health sector or the construction industry, if they’re deemed a priority for government initiatives.

 Even if they’re not explicitly singled out in budget announcements, certain economic measures can have a knock-on effect on all types of industries.
 For example, a fuel tax subsidy introduced to mitigate the population’s pain at the pump can also affect any business that relies on fuel for transport.
 Likewise a change to the Holidays Act or how Kiwisaver is handled will affect everybody’s payroll.